-Molly is an award-winning print and digital content director, who brings a creative and strategic edge to the MSP-C team.
+Molly is an award-winning print and digital senior content director, who brings a creative and strategic edge to the MSP-C team.
 With her skills varying from strategy and creation to planning, Molly effectively produces work that is meaningful for all types of audiences.
 We sat down with Molly to learn more about her:

 Tell us about your role in one sentence.